IDinsight/clustering-aws/README.md

 ## To do

-- Clean up and flesh out.
+- Clean up
+- Abstact out parameters into the event call instead of hardcoded into `app.py`
 - Add reasoning why we use a miniconda Docker image base and add Lambda functionality on top (and not an official Lambda image)
 - Move all clustering-related code here and keep `gridsample` for data processing and pipeline code.